Mentawai Islands Regency: Administrative districts

 The Mentawai Islands have been administered as a regency within the West Sumatra (Sumatera Barat) province since 1999.
 The regency seat is Tua Pejat, on the island of Sipora.
 Padang, the capital of the province, lies on the Sumatran mainland opposite Siberut.
-The regency is divided into ten districts (kecamatan), tabulated below from south to north with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The regency is divided into ten districts (kecamatan), tabulated below from south to north with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid 2025.
 The table also includes the locations of the district administrative centres, the number of villages (all classed as rural desa) and the number of named offshore islands in each district, and its postcode.